 Our dedicated staff is ready to serve your family, whether it’s time to sell, or time to buy.
 When you need more than a real estate agent, when you need a true professional dedicated to assisting you in achieving your real estate goals, we stand ready to serve.

 SALT GROVE POINT on Cherrystone creek at Eyrehall Creek.
 A spectacular deep water peninsula with an island like marina and home site, for use as yacht haven, premiere aquaculture and shellfish landing, or extraordinary recreational marine compound.
-Follow the causeway past the home site out to the point which includes a custom crafted historic restoration of traditional building with shellfish packing room and beautiful upstairs oyster watch house with full bath overlooking multiple boat slips, and a deep water wharf suitable for a yacht basin.
-Includes an on site boat launch ramp, a 40'x60'concrete pad for a water dependent/use building, an 18'x30' foundation for other water dependent structure/building, landscaped clamshell parking lot, small one room office building.
+Follow the causeway out to the point which includes a custom crafted historic restoration of traditional building with shellfish packing room and beautiful upstairs oyster watch house with full bath overlooking multiple boat slips, and a deep water wharf suitable for a yacht basin.
+Includes an on site boat launch ramp, a 40'x60'concrete pad with utilities ready for a primary residence, an 18'x30' foundation for other water dependent structure/building, landscaped clamshell parking lot, small one room office building.
 SEE MISC DOCS

 Beautiful homesite on Old Plantation Creek with great elevation and good creek boating water for a private dock.
 Established community with a private community beach and valuable private boat launch just a few hundred feet from this lot.
 Arlington Plantation has 2 important landmarks, as the home of the historic "Custis Tombs" and the adjoining acreage which was the site of the settlement of Sir Walter Raleigh's "Virginia company of London" and later the home of John Custis.
 Both sites are owned and preserved by historic preservation organizations.
 This beautiful community is less than 10 miles from the CBBT toll plaza, convenient to the town of Cape Charles and Kiptopeke State park, and just across the creek from the renown "Bay Creek" golf resort with Palmer and Nicholas courses.